sabeDev/sabeDev/README.md

 I build tools that integrate platforms like **Oracle EBS**, **SQL Server**, **REST APIs**, **SCOM**, **MECM**, and **VMware** transforming raw system data into clear dashboards, automation workflows, and modern web interfaces.

-With a background in teaching (5 years), Cisco instruction, and ongoing MSc studies, I bring a balance of technical depth, communication clarity, and long-term thinking.
+With a background in teaching (5 years), ongoing MSc studies and Cisco instruction, I bring a balance of technical depth, communication clarity, and long-term thinking.
 I naturally take ownership, guide technical direction, and support those around me without needing the title.

 ---